Deltares/iMOD-Documentation/docs/viewer_install.rst

 ==================
 You can download the standalone QGIS setup
-`on the QGIS website <https://qgis.org/en/site/forusers/download.html>`_ We recommend downloading the LTR (Long Term Release) version here.
+`on the QGIS website <https://qgis.org/en/site/forusers/download.html>`_ We recommend downloading a QGIS version > 3.18 here.
 After downloading the QGIS setup, run it.

 This installs a user installation of QGIS, which is sufficient in most cases.